1DangQuang1/entervi-database/README.md

    You can now access Airflow at `http://localhost:8080` to monitor and trigger the ETL pipeline.

+Manually : You can copy the DAG file ( data_crawl_pipeline.py) to airflow/dags so that scheduler can work without error.
 ## Contributions

 Feel free to fork this repository and submit pull requests for any improvements.
 You can also open issues for bug reports or feature requests.